-Dr. Wang Ying
+Dr Wang Ying

-Dr. Wang Ying received her doctorate degree in Linguistics （research scholarship awarded） from National University of Singapore (NUS) and developed a deep passion for teaching & learning.
-Before joining Minxin School, she has successfully worked as a researcher in Singapore Centre for Chinese Language (SCCL, NTU), an academic vice-principal in a bilingual school and head of teaching development for an education group, China region.
+Dr Wang Ying, who received her doctorate degree in Linguistics with a research scholarship from the National University of Singapore (NUS), has a deep passion for teaching and learning.
+Prior to joining Minxin School, she held several successful positions such as a researcher at the Singapore Centre for Chinese Language (SCCL, NTU), an academic vice-principal at a bilingual school, and a head of teaching development for an education group in the China region.

 Dr Wang has accumulated a wealth of knowledge in Chinese literature and culture through her experience as an experienced Chinese teacher, which is reflected in her publications and creative writings.
 She strongly believes that an engaging and joyful learning environment is essential for authentic learning outcomes that will enable learners to achieve academic excellence, enhance their thinking, and develop a global-minded perspective.
 Dr Wang has devoted herself to leading professional development for Chinese teachers to ensure high-quality education, and has conducted trainings and workshops for various international schools, including Wellington College China, Nord Anglia bilingual schools, and Jinan University.
 Her training sessions focus on effective teaching methods such as inquiry-based learning, conceptual understanding, thinking skills, collaborative learning, and early academic research development.

 Dr Wang has a thorough understanding of various international curriculums, including the Chinese national curriculum, CAIE (O & A level IGCSE), IB, IPC, and has strong abilities in curriculum development and teaching materials design.
 Her research findings have been presented at numerous international conferences in teaching and learning.